tbenthompson/cutde/docs/README-tmpl.md

 See the PyCUDA instructions if you have an NVIDIA GPU.

-I'm not aware of anyone testing cutde on the GPU on Windows yet.
+I'm not aware of anyone testing cutde on OpenCL on Windows yet.
 It should not be difficult to install.
 I would expect that you install `pyopencl` via conda and then install the OpenCL libraries and drivers that are provided by your hardware vendor.
 See the "Something else" section below.

 ### Something else
 I'd suggest starting by trying the instructions for the system most similar to yours above.
 If that doesn't work, never fear!
 OpenCL should be installable on almost all recent hardware and typical operating systems.
 [These directions can be helpful.](https://documen.tician.de/pyopencl/misc.html#installing-from-conda-forge).
 I am happy to try to help if you have OpenCL installation issues, but I can't promise to be useful.